Shawnigan Lake School: School life

-Student Body & Boarding houses
+Student Body & Boarding Houses

-The school is primarily a boarding school, with approximately 90% of its students attending the school as boarders.
-The school has 10 boarding houses, 5 for boys and 4 for girls.
-In 2024, Samuel House, a dedicated Grade 8 boarding house, was established.
-Each boarding house has a House Director (formerly called the Housemaster), an Assistant House Director, and is assisted by student Heads of House and House Prefects in the management of house duties and issues.
-Each year, houses compete against each other in an annual intramural competition for the House Cup.
+The school is primarily a boarding school, with approximately 82 percent of its students attending the school as boarders.
+The school has 10 boarding houses: five for boys in grades 9-12 and four for girls in grades 9-12, as well as Samuel House, a dedicated Grade 8 boarding house with separate wings for boys and girls, which opened in 2024.
+Each boarding house has a full-time House Director and an Assistant House Director, who are assisted by other staff members, along with student Heads of House and House Prefects in the management of house duties and issues.
+Each year, houses compete against each other in an annual intramural competition for the House Cup, determined by a variety of events throughout the year as well as academic achievement.

-Shawnigan's student government consists of Round Tables from Grades 8 to 11, followed by the highest position of student leadership, School Prefects, who are appointed in their final year.
+Shawnigan's student government consists of Round Tables from Grades 8 to 11, with the highest position of student leadership being School Prefects, who are appointed in their final year.
+The Prefects are led by the Co-Heads of School, who are elected from within the incoming Prefect group at the end of each academic year.